-Simple:The simplicity of a Microcontroller is an advantage.
+Simple:The simplicity of a ARM Training is an advantage.
 It does not require any operating systems to function and are easy to interface with external devices such as motors and sensors.
 In addition, the coding may require to program an MCU is minimal.

 Cost:Most of an Internet of Things applications, an MCU can deliver all the processing power and functionality.
 As a result, it is the best economic hardware choice for IoT applications.